configcat/java-sdk/DEPLOY.md

 1. Log in to bintray.com and sync the new package to Maven Central.
 2. Make sure the new version is available on [jcenter](https://bintray.com/configcat/releases/configcat-java-client).
 2. Make sure the new version is available on [Maven Central](https://search.maven.org/artifact/com.configcat/configcat-java-client).

+## Update samples
+Update and test sample apps with the new SDK version.